MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-faq.md

 ### How long will it take for the trial site to get created?

-When you create a trial site in a new trial environment, it takes a few minutes, because the new trial environment created is optimized and preinstalled with the site templates in it.
-When you create a trial site in an existing environment that doesn't have the preinstalled site templates, site creation will take around 15 to 30 minutes because the site template has to be installed before the site itself is created.
+Creating a trial site in a new trial environment takes a few minutes.
+This is because the environment created is optimized and preinstalled with the site templates.
+Creating a trial site in an existing environment that doesn't have the preinstalled site templates takes 15 to 30 minutes because the site template has to be installed before the site itself is created.